 All students in the Dual Credit program who will take academic courses must satisfy Texas Success Initiative (TSI) requirements and/or prerequisites requirements for all college level courses.
 Students taking career/technical courses are exempt from any TSI pre-requisites.

 Additionally, Dual Credit students are not required to show college readiness in all three areas (reading, writing, and math), but only for the course(s) they wish to take.
 For example, students taking English-1301 will only need to show college readiness in reading and writing, since no math score is required for the class.

 Administered on March 5, 2016 or after

-TSI Exempting Scores are only good for five (5) years.
+TSI Exemption Scores are only good for five (5) years

-Students cannot claim ACT or SAT exemption on Math or English if they do not meet the Composite or Combines Score first.
+Students cannot claim an ACT or SAT emeption on Math or English if they do not meet the Composite or Combined Score first.